In This Apportionment Lottery, the House Always Wins: Introduction

 We believe that cumulative rounding is of broader interest, and in \cref{sec:applications}, we present applications of cumulative rounding beyond apportionment.
-First, we look at a proposal of \citet{BH09} for a reform of the European Commission of the European Union: They propose to use a weighted lottery to choose which countries get to nominate commissioners.
-Using cumulative rounding to implement this lottery would eliminate two key problems the authors identified in a simulation study, in particular the possibility that some member states might go without any commissioners for a long period of time.
-We also describe how cumulative rounding can be applied to round fractional allocations of goods or chores, and we discuss a specific application of assigning faculty to teach courses.
+First, we consider a proposal of \citet{BH09} for reforming the European Commission of the European Union: They propose a weighted lottery to determine which countries nominate commissioners.
+Using cumulative rounding to implement this lottery would eliminate two key problems the authors identified in a simulation study, in particular the possibility that some member states may not nominate any commissioners for a long time.
+We also describe how to apply cumulative rounding to round fractional allocations of goods or chores, and we discuss a specific application of assigning faculty to teach courses.